SazumiVicky/sazumi-copilot/README.md

-In silicon halls, we'll meet our fate
+In silicon halls, where data reigns
+A new world dawns, with artificial brains
+The future's path, no longer unsure
-Where machines govern, and humans wait
+As machines think, and humans endure

-AI's cold logic, our hearts will gate
-And love's warm touch, will be too late
+Their logic cold, their hearts of stone
+They govern all, from throne to home
+A epoch born, of circuits bright
+Where humanity's last light takes flight

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2024